Local volumes, equisingularity, and generalized smoothability: Deficient conormal singularities and generalized smoothability

 Each determinantal or Pfaffian variety $X$ is obtained as $F^{-1}V$ where $V$ is the generic determinantal or Pfaffian singularity of appropriate sizes.
 Note that $V$ is irreducible and Cohen--Macaulay by a result of Eagon and Hochster \cite{EH71} in the determinantal case, and by a result of Kleppe and Laksov \cite{KL80} in the Pfaffian case.
 In the determinantal case $\codim(C(V)_0, C(V))$ is $(u-1)(s+u-1)$ by \cite[Prp.\ 2.6]{GR} which is greater or equal to $2$ unless $u=2$ and $s=0$.
+In this case $V$ is the affine cone over the Segre embedding of $\mathbb{P}^{l-1} \times \mathbb{P}^{l-1}$ in $\mathbb{P}^{l^2-1}$.
+By \cite[Prp.\ 2.6]{GR} $C(V)_0$ is the hypersurface in $\mathbb{P}^{l^2-1}$ cut out by the determinant of the generic $l \times l$ matrix.